RaminHAL9001/haskell-exercises/README.md

-# Haskell Exercise Problems by Ramin Honary
+# Elegant Haskell
+## Understanding monadic parsers from the ground-up
 In the following exercises, we will learn how to create parsers for a very simple arithmetic calculator language in Haskell.